nonnorm/nomini/README.md

 ### Data

 Add the `nm-data` attribute to any element to create a lightweight reactive scope.
 The syntax is exactly like a JavaScript object, but without the curly braces.
 It's not JSON, any JS code is allowed!
 Use the `this` keyword to refer to the current element.
-Data declared in this scope will be accessible as a global variable to any child `nm-bind` object that is **not** inside of another `nm-data`.
+Data declared in this scope will be accessible as a global variable to child `nm-bind` objects **unless** they are inside of another `nm-data`.

 ```html
 <div nm-data="name: 'Jeff'">